sailfish-containers/lxc-templates-desktop/README.md

 ## desktop

 This packages includes also some scripts meant to setup and start a desktop session inside a container.
-These scripts can be found on guest's /mnt/guest directory.
+These scripts can be found on guest's /mnt/guest directory, currently only debian based systems are supported (debian,ubuntu,mint,kali,devuan).

 **setup desktop**